appsquickly/typhoon/README.md

 #### _Reams_ of it?!?

-_(It helps if you roll your 'R', (as-in 'Rrrrrreeeeams!?!??') on the above sentence, and say it in the same tone of voice, like the guy in Oliver Twist, when he asks for some more._
+_(It helps if you roll your 'R', (as-in 'Rrrrrreeeeams!?!??') for the above sentence, and say it in the same tone of voice, like the mean guy in Oliver Twist, when Oliver asks for some more._

 ![Mooooooore?](http://www.appsquick.ly/oliver-twist.jpg)